Edward James Olmos: Film and television

 Returning to film, Olmos became the first American-born Hispanic to receive an Academy Award nomination for Best Actor for his portrayal of real-life math teacher Jaime Escalante in Stand and Deliver.
 He directed and starred in the controversial crime film American Me in 1992, and also starred in My Family, a multi-generational story of a Chicano family.
 He had a slight appearance in the video of the American rock band Toto, "I Will Remember" (1995), where he can be seen with actor Miguel Ferrer.
 In 1997, he starred alongside Jennifer Lopez in the film Selena.
 Olmos played Dominican Republic dictator Rafael Trujillo in the 2001 film In the Time of the Butterflies.
 He had a recurring role as U.S. Supreme Court Justice Roberto Mendoza in the NBC drama The West Wing.
 From 2002 to 2004, he starred as a recently widowed father of a Hispanic family in the PBS drama American Family: Journey of Dreams.

 From 2003 to 2009, he starred as Commander William Adama in the Sci-Fi Channel's reimagined Battlestar Galactica miniseries, and in the television series that followed.
 He directed four episodes of the show, "Tigh Me Up, Tigh Me Down" (1.9), "Taking a Break from All Your Worries" (3.13), "Escape Velocity" (4.4), and "Islanded in a Stream of Stars" (4.18).
 He directed a television film based upon the show, The Plan.
 Regarding his work on the show, he told CraveOnline, "I'm very grateful for the work that I've been able to do in my life, but I can honestly tell you, this is the best usage of television I've ever been a part of to date."

+In 2005, he provided the voice of Mito in the English dub of Nausicaä of the Valley of the Wind.

 In 2006, he co-produced, directed, and played the bit part of Julian Nava in the HBO film about the 1968 Chicano Blowouts, Walkout.
 He appeared in Snoop Dogg's music video "Vato".
 In the series finale of the ABC sitcom George Lopez, titled "George Decides to Sta-Local Where It's Familia"; he guest-starred as the plant's new multi-millionaire owner.
 He has been a spokesperson for Farmers Insurance Group, starring in their Spanish language commercials.

 Olmos joined the cast of the television series Dexter for its sixth season, as a "brilliant, charismatic professor of religious studies".

 Olmos starred in the second season of Agents of S.H.I.E.L.D. as Robert Gonzales, the leader of a rival faction of S.H.I.E.L.D., for five episodes.

+Edward James Olmos reunited with Jennifer Lopez to play father and daughter in the 2026 Netflix romantic comedy Office Romance, nearly 30 years after their iconic roles in Selena.